 a.
 Overview.
-EWIS ICA developed from application of the EZAP should be located in the systems and powerplant section under ATA 20, and the zonal inspection program section of the airplane's MRBR, maintenance planning document, maintenance implementation document, or a source document.
+EWIS ICA developed from application of the EZAP should be located in the systems and powerplant section under Air Transport Association of America (ATA) 20, and the zonal inspection program section of the airplane's MRBR, maintenance planning document, maintenance implementation document, or a source document.
 They consist of inspection and restoration tasks, task intervals, and instructions/procedures to accomplish the tasks.
 The inspection can be a zonal GVI, stand-alone GVI, DET, or a combination of these.
 The TCH selects the task intervals to ensure that operators properly maintain the EWIS, while still allowing flexibility for the operators to schedule maintenance tasks within their maintenance programs.
 The FAA Oversight Office approves the EWIS ICA.